bmdeeal/quig/readme.txt

 	quig may run somewhat fast on some systems -- it reports a speed of 61-62hz on my Pi 2, for example.
 Ideally, vsync should be enabled on systems that can support hardware drawing.
 	example: text(getfps(),0,0,1,0) --display the game's FPS at the top-left corner of the screen

-provisional commands:
+provisional/deprecated commands:
-If you use any of these in a quig game, then be warned: unlike the commands above, these can be changed or removed in later releases without warning.
-Each command is marked with how likely to change it is, along with how well-tested the command is.
+None of these commands should currently be used.
+All of them are very likely to be changed at any point due to changing design.
+If these commands remain in newer versions of quig, they may have entirely different parameters!

-* playsong(id) [could possibly be changed, reasonably tested] Play a song with the given id, from 0-30.
+* playsong(id) [very likely to be changed!, reasonably tested] Play a song with the given id, from 0-30.
 The song will not loop.
 	If another song is playing, it will be replaced.
 	Songs must be in the same folder as the game and have .songN.mp3 as an extension, where N is the id of the song.